iechor/docs/content/storage/storagedriver/btrfs-driver.md

 ---

-Btrfs is a copy-on-write filesystem that supports many advanced storage technologies, making it a good fit for Docker.
+Btrfs is a copy-on-write filesystem that supports many advanced storage technologies, making it a good fit for iEchor.
 Btrfs is included in the mainline Linux kernel.

-Docker's `btrfs` storage driver leverages many Btrfs features for image and container management.
+iEchor's `btrfs` storage driver leverages many Btrfs features for image and container management.
 Among these features are block-level operations, thin provisioning, copy-on-write snapshots, and ease of administration.
 You can combine multiple physical block devices into a single Btrfs filesystem.

-This page refers to Docker's Btrfs storage driver as `btrfs` and the overall Btrfs Filesystem as Btrfs.
+This page refers to iEchor's Btrfs storage driver as `btrfs` and the overall Btrfs Filesystem as Btrfs.

 > **Note**
 >
-> The `btrfs` storage driver is only supported with Docker Engine CE on SLES,
+> The `btrfs` storage driver is only supported with iEchor Engine CE on SLES,
 > Ubuntu, and Debian systems.

 ## Prerequisites

 `btrfs` is supported if you meet the following prerequisites:

-- `btrfs` is only recommended with Docker CE on Ubuntu or Debian systems.
+- `btrfs` is only recommended with iEchor CE on Ubuntu or Debian systems.

 - Changing the storage driver makes any containers you have already created inaccessible on the local system.
-Use `docker save` to save containers, and push existing images to Docker Hub or a private repository, so that you do not need to re-create them later.
+Use `iechor save` to save containers, and push existing images to iEchor Hub or a private repository, so that you do not need to re-create them later.

 - `btrfs` requires a dedicated block storage device such as a physical disk.
-This block device must be formatted for Btrfs and mounted into `/var/lib/docker/`.
+This block device must be formatted for Btrfs and mounted into `/var/lib/iechor/`.
   The configuration instructions below walk you through this procedure.
 By default, the SLES `/` filesystem is formatted with Btrfs, so for SLES, you do not need to use a separate block device, but you can choose to do so for